by Alan Briskin | Collaboration, Conscious Capitalism

 — James Madison, Federalist No. 10, November 23, 1787

 “I never submitted the whole system of my opinions to the creed of any party of men … where I was capable of thinking for myself.
 Such an addiction is the last degradation of a free and moral agent.
-If I could go to heaven but with a party, I would not go there at all.
+If I could go to heaven but with a party, I would not go there at all.”

 — Thomas Jefferson, letter to Francis Hopkinson, March 13, 1789 (source)

-he Founding Fathers of the United States, like Madison and Jefferson, were deeply concerned with the tendency of groups to congeal into political factions and dictate solutions from their own factional viewpoint.
+The Founding Fathers of the United States, like Madison and Jefferson, were deeply concerned with the tendency of groups to congeal into political factions and dictate solutions from their own factional viewpoint.
 With only a touch of irony, Jefferson’s statement, that he would decline an invitation to heaven if it meant going with a political party, should give us pause as we look out on our current landscape of political activity.
 However, it was not conflict they were avoiding, nor were they looking for simple forms of compromise among multiple distorted views.
 They were, in an uncompromising fashion, looking for productive angles by which the union could be preserved and intelligence awakened in the collective body.
 They were seeking to unravel a paradoxical riddle: How could creation of a central government be complementary with individual moral agency?

 HDR (High Dynamic Range) Photography by Alan Briskin: multiple shots at different exposures are combined into one image in order to show “more of what’s there”